Experiential Marketing Trends

 However, there are small business outlets that give the privilege of experiencing before buying.
 Experiential marketing trends are employed in a limited way, even by small businesses.
 In bakeries, consumers may be allowed to taste a sample of the food product before buying.
 So does outlets that sell desserts and ice creams.
 Now textile and garments shops allow customers to try out a new outfit, see them on large size mirrors, examine the fit, features and check whether it matches the buyer’s body size and features before making a purchase decision.
 A textile outlet with a trial room is less likely to attract more customers compared to

 Cosmetics manufacturers set up counters in malls and big retail outlets to help consumers try out a new lipstick color, nail polish, perfumes, and facial makeup.
-Most often, there is no compulsion to buy, but it helps consumers get engaged to the product and thereby create affinity with the brand.
+Most often, there is no compulsion to buy, but it helps consumers get engaged with the product and thereby create affinity with the brand.

 Many companies use experiential marketing trends to enhance or complement their traditional advertising campaigns.
 But as internet virality gains more and more influence, most brands have used experiential marketing trends as a standalone effort to boost sales.